 The Boston Police Department participates in the National Bike Registry program.
 Coverage costs range from $10-25.
 You can also register your bike after it is stolen for 99 cents.

 In the event of theft, call the Boston Police Department (BPD) immediately.
 It is best to call the station that is located within the same district in which the bike was stolen.
-If you are unsure of the district, type a nearby address into our online database or call the BPD Office of Media Relations at 617-343-4530.
+If you are unsure of the district, type a nearby address into our online database.

-Call to report issues like potholes, missing traffic signs, faulty traffic lights, abandoned bicycles, etc. to the Mayor's 24 Hour Hotline.
+Report issues like potholes, missing traffic signs, faulty traffic lights, abandoned bicycles, etc. to the Mayor's 24 Hour Hotline online or by calling 617-635-4500.

 The Boston Water and Sewer Commission can realign drain grates that are parallel to the flow of traffic or are not flush with the roadway surface.
 Call 617-989-7000 with the nearest street address or intersection (must be in the City of Boston).

-For facilities such as the Charles River Path, Southwest Corridor, Charles River Bridges, Parkways, and Boulevards, please direct road and path defect reports to DCR’s Division of Urban Parks and Recreation, Office of Community Relations.
+For facilities such as the Charles River Path, Southwest Corridor, Charles River Bridges, Parkways, and Boulevards, please direct road and path defect reports to DCR’s Division of Urban Parks and Recreation, Office of Community Relations by calling 617-626-4973 or emailing email@example.com.

 You can file a complaint of improper operation: